Quantifying Broken Detailed Balance in Transcription: Introduction

-Fig.~\ref{fig:fig2} shows a probability flux analysis on the two-state model.
-The probability distributions within and across both gene states are not of Poissonian form (Fig.~\ref{fig:fig2}(a)) in agreement with the non-Poisson generating functions.
-To get some intuition for the nature of the steady state one can look at the net probability flux between each pair of connected states\footnote{The probability flux is the transition rate multiplied by the probability of being in that state.
-The net probability flux is the net direction of flow on each reversible reaction.}, shown in Fig.~\ref{fig:fig2}(b) \cite{schnakenberg1976network}.
-In words, for $\rho_{\mathrm{off}}<\rho_{\mathrm{on}}$ there is a unidirectional flux of probability from right-to-left along the states $(0,n)\to(0,n-1)\,\forall \,n\in \{1,2,\ldots\}$ and from left-to-right along the states $(1,n-1)\to(1,n)\,\forall \,n\in \{1,2,\ldots\}$ which in both cases is of magnitude $b_n>0$.
+Fig.~\ref{fig:fig2} shows a probability flux analysis on the two-state gene model.
+To get some intuition for the nature of the steady state one can look at the net probability flux between each pair of connected states, shown in Fig.~\ref{fig:fig2}(b) \cite{schnakenberg1976network}.
+In words, there is a unidirectional flux of probability from right-to-left along the states $(0,n)\to(0,n-1)\,\forall \,n\in \{1,2,\ldots\}$ and from left-to-right along the states $(1,n-1)\to(1,n)\,\forall \,n\in \{1,2,\ldots\}$ which in both cases is of magnitude $b_n>0$.
 Between the two chains there are fluxes $a_n$ between states $(0,n)$ and $(1,n)$ which can be positive or negative, with the exception of $a_0 = b_1>0$ to conserve probability at the end of the chain.

 An interesting observation is that if one ignores the state of the gene, \textit{on the level of the mRNA detailed balance is maintained}.
 This is also true if one were to lump together the mRNA states and only observe the gene state dynamics, since one can show that $-b_1=\sum_{i=1}^\infty a_i$.
-This finding that lumping the states in either way gives marginal dynamics satisfying detailed balance is in alignment with other recent findings that non-equilibrium systems with hidden states can ``pretend'' to obey detailed balance \cite{skinner2021estimating}. \textit{Marginal detailed balance} on the mRNA number means that the condition,
+This finding, that lumping gene states gives marginal dynamics satisfying detailed balance, aligns with other recent findings that non-equilibrium systems with hidden states can ``pretend'' to obey detailed balance \cite{skinner2021estimating}. \textit{Marginal detailed balance} on the mRNA number means that the condition,